07Feb / 2018

 In any ground gas risk assessment, receptors must be identified in the pollutant linkage assessment.
 These receptors often include future site users, such as office workers and household occupants, as well as the building/construction itself.

 ‘Receptor monitoring’ is therefore monitoring undertaken either in the environment the receptor will be occupying (that is, any interior space of a building which a person is likely to occupy for any period of time), or within the sub-floor zone of a building (such as a sub-floor void).
-The most common locations for ‘receptor monitoring’ are the ground floor and/or basement areas of buildings, where potentially harmful ground gases are most likely to accumulate if ingress is occurring, or within the sub-floor void of buildings, which can help establish whether or not the ventilation of the sub-floor void is suitable enough to stop ground gases accumulating to harmful concentrations.
+The most common locations for ‘receptor monitoring’ are the ground floor and/or basement areas of buildings, where potentially harmful ground gases are most likely to accumulate if ingress is occurring, or within the sub-floor void of buildings, which can help establish whether or not the ventilation of the sub-floor void is effective enough to stop ground gases accumulating to harmful concentrations.

 How crucial is ‘receptor monitoring’ in construction?

 In 2013 and 2014, 22 people required medical attention due to serious health impacts associated with carbon dioxide poisoning arising from abandoned coal workings beneath a housing estate in Gorebridge.
 Subsequent continuous ‘receptor monitoring’ within the affected houses demonstrated that the maximum carbon dioxide concentrations were linked to falling atmospheric pressure events (Othieno R. et al., 2017).

 The remedial solution chosen by the local authority was the evacuation of the whole housing estate and the eventual demolition of 64 properties.